moonwave99/playa/site/data/blog/dev-environment.md

 published: true
 ---

+_Note: this post refers to a [previous version of Playa](https://github.com/moonwave99/playa/releases/tag/v0.4.2)._

 In this post I give an overview of the app infrastructure and the tasks I run in the development environment, from watching to testing to the build step.

 1. [Typescript](#typescript)